 - Email address.

-- Step 5: Writing the main body of your complaint letter.
 The main part of your letter should explain clearly and concisely exactly what your complaint is.
-Specifically, you need to explain what you believe has gone wrong, what should have been done better and what effect the incident has had on you.
+Specifically, you need to explain what you believe has gone wrong, what should have been done better and what effect the incident has had on you (or if you are writing on someone else’s behalf, how it has affected them).

 We would recommend setting out your complaint in chronological order, writing about events in the sequence that they occurred.
 This will make it easier to understand and follow.